ashtonsix/Fleek/README.md

 * Lisp-inspired lists
 * And more...

-The following documents are available:
+The following documentation is available:

 * Guide - everything you need to use Fleek
 * Reference - list of all operators & functions